lausan/sudoku/README.md

 ## Technologies Used

 ### Browserify
 Browserify allows you to write modular client-side code with Node-style `require()`.
-This app uses `app/app.js` as the entry point; Browserify recursively resolves dependencies and bundles the code into a single file ()
+This app uses `app/app.js` as the entry point; Browserify recursively resolves dependencies and bundles the code into a single file.

 ## Testing & Testling
 Testling is a dead simple abstraction layer on top of [PhantomJS](http://phantomjs.org/).
 With minimal configuration in `package.json`, it runs the test suite in a headless browser.
 Each method of each class is thoroughly tested; the continuous integration status can be viewed on [Travis CI](https://travis-ci.org/nickb1080/sudoku).